awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------
 #### [ GGC v1\.11 ]<a name="ggc-v1.11-tab"></a>

+1\.11\.5
+Bug fixes and improvements:
++ General performance improvements and bug fixes\.

 1\.11\.4
 Bug fixes and improvements:
 + Fixed an issue with stream manager that prevented upgrades to AWS IoT Greengrass Core software v1\.11\.3\.
 If you are using stream manager to export data to the cloud, you can now use an OTA update to upgrade an earlier v1\.x version of the AWS IoT Greengrass Core software to v1\.11\.4\.